 Size is really the last factor to look at, and though it seems obvious, make sure to buy a belt that fits your waist well.
 Some belts may come in a one size fits all, so if that’s the case, don’t be afraid to trim the belt to fit your waist better so you can actually tighten it all the way up.

-Choosing a tool belt is completely a matter of finding what works best for you and your work.
+To successfully choose a tool belt is a matter of finding what works best for you and your work.
 Take full advantage of your belt and watch your efficiency go way up.
 Read more on this site to find suggestions and reviews of the best tool belt for each sub-industry like electricians, framers, and more.